Why LatinX And Not Latino?

 Some members of the Latin American communities claim this gendered language reinforces patriarchal and heterosexist norms, so the term, “Latin@“ was later introduced as a way to push back against it.
 The only problem with this was that it didn’t include gender-queer and gender-nonconforming people.
 Latin@ began to hit its limit, as those who didn’t comply to the male-female gender binary gain more visibility.

 Out of the ashes like a phoenix, came the birth of LatinX.
 It began emerging as early as 2004, but really started gaining popularity in 2014.
 LatinX helped modernize the idea of a pan-Latin American experience- or Latinidad- one that reflects what it means to be of Latin American descent in the present.
 The term also better reflects Latin America’s diversity, which is more in line with intersectionality (the study of the ways that different forms of oppressions).

 The movement shows progress and a sense of development with those concerned with issues of gender queerness.
 Professors María R. Scharrón-del Río and Alan A. Aja defend the term, arguing that it should replace “Latino” when referring to people of Latin American descent.

 Although LatinX is the a perfect term for identification, it shouldn’t be treated as the answer in the ongoing quest to develop a cohesive postcolonial identity.
 Hopefully LatinX will help people think about the complex culture to which we belong.

-Read more - what defines being Latino?
-MBG asks the question, does a lack of Spanish make one any less Latino?
+Up Next: Does a lack of Spanish make one any less Latino?